Noamshabat1/WeatherWiz/README.md

 ---

 ## **Overview**
-ForecastGenius is a cutting-edge machine learning project designed to predict weather patterns, Specifically temperature and radiation, using historical data collected over the past 25 years from meteorological stations across Israel.
+ForecastGenius is a cutting-edge machine learning project designed to predict weather patterns, Specifically temperature and radiation, using 25 years of historical data collected from meteorological stations across Israel.
+The data was sampled every 10 minutes daily and later aggregated into a daily template.
 By leveraging advanced regression algorithms and AI techniques, this project delivers accurate and reliable weather forecasts, empowering users to make informed decisions.

 ---